 In August 2017.
 A Winkfield Parish Council Meeting took place at Carnation Hall.
 The WPC Chair said that he was impressed to see so many members of the public in attendance, there to support Bruce in his appeal to save the Royal Hunt Pub from demolition.
 The Chairman invited Bruce to speak for 10 minutes about this planning application.
 After the speech, councillors agreed that they would recommend to BFC that planning application number 17/00672/FUL should be refused.

 September 2017 Patrick Ruddy Homes and Savills submitted a Viability Study to BFC Planning Department, claiming that The Royal Hunt could never be a successful business.

-October 2017 Local businessman David joined forces with the owner chef and manager of a nearby successful pub restaurant.
+October 2017 the white knight investor joined forces with the owner chef and manager of a nearby successful pub restaurant.
 Together they submitted a counter-study which highlighted the erroneous assumptions and negative exaggerations in Savills's report.
-David showed how the Royal Hunt Pub could indeed be a successful business with the right kind of management.
+They showed how the Royal Hunt Pub could indeed be a successful business with the right kind of management.